România Liberă: History and profile

 In 1990, România liberă's circulation rose as high as 1.5 million.
 However, those numbers fell off ten years later, and in 2000 the paper was purchased by the German company WAZ.
 Echoing complaints of journalists at rival daily Evenimentul Zilei, which was owned by the Swiss press trust Ringier, România liberă journalists complained in September 2004 that foreign owners were telling them to lessen political coverage and tone down their negative reporting of the government.
 Their concern was echoed by a variety of organizations including the Open Society Foundations.
 Paper's management denied the charges.

 In the case of România liberă, this protest took the form of a statement in the edition of 13 September 2004, in which the newspaper's editors protested interference by WAZ.
 They accused their German ownership of having no concern for the public interest, and accused Klaus Overbeck in particular of trying to dictate to them what they could print in the newspaper.
 At the time of purchase WAZ had promised to confine themselves to the business side of the newspaper and stay out of editorial matters.

-The paper has published The New York Times International Weekly on Fridays for some tine beginning with 2009.
+The paper has published The New York Times International Weekly on Fridays for some time beginning with 2009.
 This eight-page supplement featured a selection of English-language articles from The New York Times.

 In 2010 WAZ left the Romanian market and its shares at România liberă, leaving businessman Dan Adamescu as single share holder of Medien Holding Group.